managedBlog/managedBlog.github.io/managed/_posts/2021-12-20-Defining-a-script-and-finding-the-Microsoft-Graph-Queries.md

 4. PATCH the device object to change the management name

 We need to find the URI to do each one of these items.
-There are several different options, but I want to call out three different options: Microsoft Graph REST API documentation (Device management in Microsoft Intune - Microsoft Graph v1.0 | Microsoft Docs), Graph Explorer (aka.ms/ge), and using F12 Developer Tools to identify the API being called by the UI.
+There are several different options, but I want to call out three different options: [Microsoft Graph REST API documentation](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0), Graph Explorer (aka.ms/ge), and using F12 Developer Tools to identify the API being called by the UI.

 ### Microsoft Graph REST API Documentation